threedevs/3dev-fullstack/README.md

 - perform a login towards the server with fetch(), try to figure out what url will be used, if not given any yet just make up a url, get in contact with one of the backend devs or create a route yourself if you feel like it!
 - take an existing page and link it to the layout, so that its reachable through navigation
 ##### advanced
-- add a "create react app" boilerplate, use the frontend folder as root, so that we can later merge our html pages into our react application
+- ~~add a "create react app" boilerplate, use the frontend folder as root, so that we can later merge our html pages into our react application~~ implemented
 - use the login form "login.html" that hits our register route with fetch, make the clientside work as well as the serverside
 - ...more to come
 #### node
 ##### beginner
-- make a "routes.md" file, define what requests hit which resources with what methods, for the resources "books" and "users"
+- ~~make a "routes.md" file, define what requests hit which resources with what methods, for the resources "books" and "users"~~ implemented
 - think of the system as a whole, be creative, what could be added to the library in terms of functionality?
 We only have books and users for now...
 Add a file that describes what the addition does and what is needed for it.
 - start commenting the server.js code and what it does, so people understand what we are doing
 - start commenting the existing routes in JSDoc style, explain what they do